IMPACT / DATA & ACHIEVEMENTS

 RMI’s Approach

-RMI works with civil society organizations, local businesses, government agencies, and sector experts to promote clear, enforceable legal frameworks that protects workers, prohibits child labor, and enables responsible mica extraction in its programmatic focus countries.
+RMI works with civil society organizations (CSOs), local businesses, government agencies, and sector experts to promote clear, enforceable legal frameworks that protect workers, prohibit child labor, and enable responsible mica extraction.